Skip to main content

 } TDL_BUTTON_CTRL_INFO;

-This interface is used to register the button device driver with the system and is the entry point of the button driver framework.
-By passing in the device name and configuration parameters, the button device is added to the management list for use by the application.
+Registering the button device driver with the system is the entry point for the button driver framework.
+By passing in the device name and configuration parameters, you add the button device to the management list for use by the application.

 /**